 There is no formal system for how Mitsidi should run in terms of group management.
 Normally common sense prevails.
 For example, you are not obliged to let others know when and where you are going out to, but you'll sometimes get a text from someone, just to check you are safe.
 If there is ever a problem with "compound life" it's normally best to voice it sooner rather than later, and supper time is often a good place for group discussions.
-However, it's also good to check with yourself whether an issue needs raising at all, sometimes it may be more sensible to accept imperfections in people and situations.....few of us are perfect after all!
+However, it's also good to check with yourself whether an issue needs to be raised at all, sometimes it may be more sensible to accept imperfections in people and situations.....few of us are perfect after all!

 Nearly all volunteers are housed in one of the private bedsits.
 There's a small living room with kitchenette, enough for basic self-catering, and a bedroom with en-suite bathroom.
 There's hot and cold running water, western style toilets, a shower and electricity.
-Although both water and electricity can go off from time to time.
+Although both water and electricity can go off from time to time, mostly this is for a few hours at a time, but you can occasionally be without power or hot water fro a period of days.